prudv13/Nobletix/03-Ideate/README.md

 - Lines with arrows tie everything together and display the flow of information.
 - Solid lines indicate forward direction through the user flow.
 - Dotted lines indicate backward direction or returning to a previous page.

+## Storyboard

+A series of panels or frames that visually describe and explore a user's experience with a product.

+Four elements of a storyboard
+- character: user in your story
+- scene: helps us imagine user's environment
+- plot: benefit or solution of the design
+- narrative: user's need or problem and how the design will solve the problem